sisk-http/core/README.md

 }
 ```

-You can learn more about Sisk on its [website](https://www.sisk-framework.org/).
+You can learn more about Sisk on it's [website](https://www.sisk-framework.org/).

 ## Main features

 Sisk can do web development the way you want.
 Create MVC, MVVC, SOLID applications, or any other design pattern you're interested in.

 - **Flexible**: you're not limited to build an full-featured web application, but it can be an module to your existing project.
-- **Lightweight:** robust projects tested in small, low-cost, low-performance environments and got good results.
+- **Lightweight:** robust projects can be runned in small, low-cost environments and provide a nice performance.
+The Sisk core server also uses zero dependencies on it's core library.
 - **Open-source:** the entire Sisk ecosystem is open source, and all the libraries and technologies we use must be open source as well.
 Sisk is entirely distributed under the MIT License, which allows the commercial development.
-- **Sustainable:** you are the one who makes the project, Sisk gives you the tools.
-Because it is open source, the community (including you) can maintain, fix bugs and improve Sisk over time.
+- **Sustainable:** the project adapts to the pattern you want.
+Write MVC, MVVM, Clean-Architecture, OOP, Functional applications... you are in control.

 ## Stargazers over time